SPLED461:

 No transcript available.

 Also, subsumed under the category of repetitive behaviors and restricted interests are individuals with ASD who have very set routines, compulsions, or rituals.
 For example, before they are able to leave the house, they might need to do certain things each time (check the stove, touch the light switch, turn the knob three times, etc.).
-These individuals are also going to have difficulty with change.
+People with ASD who display these behaviors may have greater difficulty with change.
 They might have trouble problem-solving if the situation is unfamiliar.
-For example, if someone has the day off of work and an individual with ASD is now responsible for picking up the colleague’s part of the job for the day, it may be difficult for him or her to adjust.
+For example, if someone has the day off from work and an individual with ASD is now responsible for picking up the colleague’s part of the job for the day, it may be difficult for him or her to adjust.

 image of child tossing a ball into a bucket

-Individuals with ASD often have what is called dyspraxia, or difficulty with motor planning.
-Some individuals may have balance issues or awkward movements, may walk on their toes, or may have delayed developmental milestones.
-Motor issues can be categorized based on the fine motor skills or the gross motor skills.
-Fine motor skills center on small muscle movements—things like buttoning a shirt or getting the cap off of a tube of toothpaste.
-Gross motor skills involve large muscle groups, typically dealing with ambulation (walking) and being able to move one’s arms in a wide circle.
+Some individuals with ASD may have what is called dyspraxia, or difficulty with motor planning.
+Some individuals may have balance issues or uncoordinated movements, may walk on their toes, or may have delayed developmental milestones.
+Motor issues can be categorized based on fine motor skills or gross motor skills.
+Fine motor skills center on small muscle movements—things like buttoning a shirt or unscrewing the cap off a tube of toothpaste.
+Gross motor skills involve large muscle groups, typically dealing with ambulation (walking) or being able to move one’s arms in a wide circle.

 Gross Motor Skills

 Motor issues are addressed through occupational therapy (OT) or physical therapy (PT).
 Occupational therapists often work with children with ASD on handwriting issues, helping them hold the pencil or pen correctly and helping them learn the amount of pressure to use when putting the pen to paper.
-Physical therapists may help individuals with ASD walk properly.
-Below, you will see a video of a child engaging in toe-walking, a gross motor skill.
+An OT works primarily on fine motor skills but can work with physical therapist on trunk movement.
+Physical therapists may help individuals with ASD with walking, exercise,and positioning.
+Below, you will see a video of a child engaging in toe-walking, being supported to develop a gross motor skill.

 Video 1.8, Length: 00:00:19, Autism Toe Walking 1 Video Transcript